 with a salad.
 It is also rich in the monounsaturated oil, oleic acid, so necessary for

 healthy nerves.
-Nerves, you remember, are surrounded by a fatty myelin
+They, you may remember, are surrounded by a fatty myelin

 sheath.
-Loss of this sheath is the cause of Multiple Sclerosis.
+Loss of this covering is the cause of Multiple Sclerosis.

-TIP: Many people will suffer with indigestion if they eat bread at night, particularly with a soup.
+Here's a tip.
+Many people will suffer from epigastric pain if they eat bread at night, particularly with a soup.
 However, should you consider a good olive garden salad recipe first, heartburn is usually much less of a problem, or none at all.
-It may also take a chiropractic adjustment to your mid-thoracic spine to really get on top of ... read more about INDIGESTION HEARTBURN …
+It may also take a chiropractic adjustment to your mid-thoracic spine to really get on top of INDIGESTION HEARTBURN.

-Experiment with other dressings and sauces; as a general rule, put them on the side rather than smother your olive garden salad; that way you can enjoy the subtle salad flavours, without over indulging in oily dressings.
+Experiment with other dressings; as a general rule, put them on the side rather than smother your olive garden salad; that way you can enjoy the subtle flavours, without over indulging in oily sauces.
 Those sold in your supermarket inevitably are loaded with undesirables; make your own.

-If you find our Olive Garden Salad recipe a bit like rabbit food! then this simple TAPENADE will spice it up.
-Rich in Mediterranean goodness and made in a jiffy.
-For best flavour use full whole black olives and pit them, but then it takes a little longer.
+If you find our Olive Garden Salad recipe a bit like rabbit food then this simple tapenade will spice it up; rich in Mediterranean goodness and made in a jiffy.
+For best flavour use whole black olives and pit them, but then it takes a little longer.
 Scroll down for more details.

 A handful of walnuts will add excellent nutrition and flavour to any salad.
-The walnut has 5x as much omega 3 as any other nut, the very special fats that have been proven many times over to
+They have 5x as much omega-3 as any other nut, the very special fats that have been proven many times over to

-Don't get the idea that fat is bad.
-You can't live without the essential fatty acids, and research is now showing that the really serious neurological diseases are associated with a low friendly fat diet.
+Don't get the idea that all dripping is bad.
+You cannot live without the essential fatty acids, and research is now showing that the really serious neurological diseases are associated with meals very low in the friendly oils.

 Good health remember is all about prevention.
-It's not a good idea to wait until your doctor informs you that you have a cancerous lesion of the bowel, and may have to have a colostomy, as a patient informed me yesterday.
+It is not a good idea to wait until your doctor informs you that you have a metatstatic lesion of the bowel, and may have to have a colostomy, as a patient informed me yesterday.

 A little experiment

-The transit time through the bowel should be around 24-30 hours, give or take a few hours.
+The transit time through the bowel should be around 24-30 hours, give or take a bit.
 Eat a food that strongly marks the stool (like sweetcorn, or beetroot) and watch to see how long it takes.

-If it's taking two or more days, then the likelihood of bowel cancer, haemorrhoids, (What are haemorrhoids ?) / index diverticulitis and polyps is greatly increased.
+If it's taking two or more days, then the likelihood of bowel cancer, haemorrhoids, diverticulitis and polyps is greatly increased.

 Pickled olives are soooo expensive, but you can make them in a jiffy, I'm not exaggerating for 1/100th of the price!
 Yup, literally.